 - Where do the donations go?

-We distribute funds to various service entities including our local Intergroup, GSSA and GSO, as well as NABA Club for hosting our web page and physical meeting.
-For additional information regarding A.A.’s tradition of self support, please consult the pamphlet Self-Support: Where Money and Spirituality Mix, or visit aa.org.
+We distribute funds to various service entities including our local Atlanta-Area Intergroup, the Georgia State Service Assembly (GSSA) and the General Service Office, as well as NABA Club for hosting our web page and physical sister meeting (the Early Morning Study Group, daily at 7:30am).
+For additional information regarding A.A.’s tradition of self-support, please consult the pamphlet Self-Support: Where Money and Spirituality Mix, or visit aa.org.
 We follow the distribution percentages suggested there.

 - How do I get involved?